artefactory/supinfo_mlops_course/lessons/05-model-deployment/README.md

 ## Model Deployment lab

 ### Goal of the lab
-We want to have a REST API running that can predict *trip duration* for the NYC Taxi given the *pickup locatoin ID*, *the dropoff location ID* and the *number of passengers*.
+We want to have a REST API running that can predict *trip duration* for the NYC Taxi given the *pickup location ID*, *the drop off location ID* and the *number of passengers*.

 ### Lab
 Once the infra is running (`make prepare-mlops-crashcourse` and `make launch-mlops-crashcourse`)
 1. Go inside jupyter container (starting in `/app` directory)
-    - either by using VSCODE's `Remote Explorer` entension and  `attaching to running container`
+    - either by using VSCODE's `Remote Explorer` extension (you can download it [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-explorer)) and  `attaching to running container`
     - or simply by going to the jupyter lab on `http://localhost:10000` on your browser
 2. Go to `lessons/05-model-deployment`:
     ```bash